SGT Juan Hernandez

 Once back in the United States, Juan moved quickly through his rehabilitation.
 By late December, he received his first prosthetic.
 Through the Center for the Intrepid, Juan was able to get involved with adaptive sports, including sled hockey, wheelchair basketball, hand-cycling, and eventually upright cycling.
 “It was with the help and encouragement from my family, friends, and therapist that I was able to get into the right mindset and not let my injuries keep me from moving forward and living a life filled with adventures and achievements,” he says.

-Additionally, living in a barrier-free environment will enable Juan to concentrate on advancing his career instead of focusing on the obstacles within his home.
-He will also have more time and energy to dedicate to his volunteering and community involvement.
-“Receiving this home will enable us to pay it forward to other Veterans who are also in need of specially adapted homes, whether it is volunteering with the organization or becoming a peer mentor for other Veterans in the program,” Juan says.
+Additionally, living in a barrier-free environment allows Juan to concentrate on advancing his career instead of focusing on the obstacles in his home.
+He has time and energy to dedicate to volunteering and community involvement.
+“Receiving this home enables us to pay it forward to other Veterans who are also in need of specially adapted homes, whether it is volunteering with the organization or becoming a peer mentor for other Veterans in the program,” Juan says.

 Juan wants HFOT donors and supporters to know that without their support, this organization could not continue.
 “Your generosity is what keeps programs like this alive and able to continue changing the lives of severely injured Veterans,” he says.
 “Thank you for helping Veterans such as myself live a life as independently as possible while graciously aging in place.”